lammps/lammps/doc/src/pair_oxrna2.rst

 """"""""""""

-These pair styles can only be used if LAMMPS was built with the USER-CGDNA package and the MOLECULE and ASPHERE package.
+These pair styles can only be used if LAMMPS was built with the CG-DNA package and the MOLECULE and ASPHERE package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 Related commands